jdddog/diary-api/README.md

 ### Compile Coffee into JavaScript

-There are two ways to compile `UoACalendarClient.coffee` into JavaScript, in both cases the generated JavaScript file is saved to: `dist/uoacalendar.js`.
+There are two ways to compile `DiaryClient.coffee` into JavaScript, in both cases the generated JavaScript file is saved to: `dist/uoacalendar.js`.

-1) If using WebStorm, when UoACalendarClient.coffee is saved it is automatically converted into JavaScript via a file watcher.
+1) If using WebStorm, when DiaryClient.coffee is saved it is automatically converted into JavaScript via a file watcher.

 If you opened the project in WebStorm before running `npm install` then you will receive the following error: `An exception occurred while executing watcher 'Compile CoffeeScript'.
 Watcher has been disabled.
 Fix it.: Invalid exe`.
 In this case make sure you have installed the dependnencies with `npm install` and then re-enable the file watcher: File -> Settings -> Tools -> File Watchers -> Tick `Compile CoffeeScript`.